blbaker/RestServer/README.md

 *This is a fork of [Jackwright's RESTServer](https://github.com/jacwright/RestServer/) but modified to work with [apidocs](https://github.com/apidoc/apidoc/)*

+*Use RESTServer like you normall would, but use apidoc's @api instead of @url for your url annotations.*

 ## Jacwright RESTServer v1.0.1

 A PHP REST server for providing a very light-weight REST API.
 Very easy to set up and get going.
 Independent from other libraries and frameworks.
 Supports HTTP authentication.